sharkrf/srf-ip-conn/README.md

 This is the protocol used by [SharkRF openSPOT](https://www.sharkrf.com/products/openspot/)'s UDP API to allow 3rd party developers to create their own applications which communicate using openSPOT.

+You can find a demo client and server application in this repo.

 ## Protocol Description

 ### Login process